qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 </details>

-Solving for the prices relative to each other, we get in equilibrium that
+Then the relative prices in market equilibrium is
 $$
 \begin{align}
     \frac{w^*}{p^*}